anerisheth1/anerisheth1.github.io/README.md

 # anerisheth1.github.io

- This is the code for Aneri Sheth's personal website.
+ This is the code for my personal website.
+Feel free to reach out :)

  Template inspiration borrowed from [Andy Zeng](https://andyzeng.github.io/)'s academic website.